nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Feeling lost as a first-time user?
 We advise you to follow the User Guide sequentially, starting from [Getting started](#getting-started), as it provides a natural flow of how the commands should be executed.

-If you are more familiar with CLI or Mass Linkers, head over to the [Command Summary](#command-summary) to start using the app.
+If you are more familiar with CLI or Mass Linkers, head over to the [Command summary](#command-summary) to start using the app.

 The following icons are used in the _User Guide_ to denote special information to look out for.
 #### Meaning of icons